History, tourist information, and nearby accommodation

 Marlborough is an attractive market town on the River Kennet about 10 miles south of Swindon.
 The town is known for its broad High Street, the second widest in England, and for its large number of attractive 17th-century buildings.
 The town's name is thought to come from the word 'marl', a medieval term for the chalk that underlies the town.

-The earliest sign of human habitation in what is now Marlborough is a Bronze Age burial mound in the grounds of Marlborough School.
+The earliest sign of human habitation in what is now Marlborough is a Bronze Age burial mound in the grounds of Marlborough College.
 The mound has been carbon-dated to around 2,400 BC, meaning that it was erected at roughly the same time as the famous conical mound of Silbury Hill five miles to the west.

 The mound is known locally as Merlin's Barrow from the tradition that it marks the burial place of the wizard Merlin of Arthurian legend.
 That same tradition suggests that the town takes its name from 'Merlin's Barrow', though this seems very unlikely.
 The town motto supports this tradition in the words 'Ubi nunc sapientis ossa Merlini', which translates as 'Where now are the bones of wise Merlin?'.

 The Romans set up a camp they called Cunetio at Mildenhall, just east of the present town.
 The largest hoard of Roman coins ever found in Britain was discovered there in 1978.

 By the late Saxon period a settlement was established at what is now The Green, east of High Street.

 The real transformation of Marlborough as a major settlement came after the Norman invasion.
 In 1067 William the Conqueror built a motte and bailey castle, using Merlin's Barrow as the motte for his timber fortification.
 William established a royal mint.
 Coins minted here show the name Maerlebi or Maerleber.
 The castle was rebuilt in stone around 1175.